Taipei: Geography

 Taipei City is located in the Taipei Basin in northern Taiwan.
 It is bordered by the Xindian River on the south and the Tamsui River on the west.
 The generally low-lying terrain of the central areas on the western side of the municipality slopes upward to the south and east and especially to the north, where it reaches the 1120 m-tall Qixing Mountain, the highest (dormant) volcano in Taiwan in Yangmingshan National Park.
 The northern districts of Shilin and Beitou extend north of the Keelung River and are bordered by Yangmingshan National Park.
 The Taipei city limits cover an area of 271.7997 km2, ranking sixteenth of twenty-five among all counties and cities in Taiwan.

 Two peaks, Qixing Mountain and Mt.
 Datun, rise to the northeast of the city.
-Qixing Mountain is located on the Tatun Volcano Group; its 1120 m-high main peak renders it the tallest mountain at the rim of the Taipei Basin; 1092 m-high Mt.
+Qixing Mountain is located on the Tatun Volcanic Group; its 1120 m-high main peak renders it the tallest mountain at the rim of the Taipei Basin; 1092 m-high Mt.
 Datun is a close runner up.
 These former volcanoes make up the western section of Yangmingshan National Park, extending from Mt.
 Datun northward to Mt.
 Caigongkeng (菜公坑山).
 Located on a broad saddle between two mountains, the area also contains the marshy Datun Pond.

 To the southeast of the city lie the Songshan Hills and the Qingshui Ravine, which form a barrier of lush woods.

 Climate

-Taipei has a humid subtropical climate (Köppen: Cfa).
+Taipei has a temperate humid subtropical climate (Köppen: Cfa), with slight tropical rainforest climate (Köppen: Af) influences.
 Summers are long-lasting, very hot and humid, and accompanied by occasional heavy rainstorms and typhoons; while winters are short, generally warm and generally very foggy due to the northeasterly winds from the vast Siberian High being intensified by the pooling of this cooler air in the Taipei Basin.
 As in the rest of Northern Taiwan, daytime temperatures of Taipei can often peak above 26 C during a warm winter day, while they can dip below that same level during afternoon showers and thunderstorms in the summer.
 Occasional cold fronts during the winter months can drop the daily temperature by 3 to 5 C-change, though temperatures rarely drop below 10 C. Extreme temperatures ranged from −0.2 C on 13 February 1901 to 39.7 C on 24 July 2020, while snow has never been recorded in the city besides on mountains located within the city limit such as Yangmingshan.
 Due to Taiwan's location in the Pacific Ocean, it is affected by the Pacific typhoon season, which occurs between June and October.